Password ManagerVault Basics

 note

-Select Use browser if you do not wish to store the passkey in the Bitwarden vault.
+Select Use your device or hardware key if you do not wish to store the passkey in Bitwarden.

-If a passkey already exists for this service, the browser extension will notify you and allow you to save a new passkey by selecting the icon, or overwrite an existing passkey.
+If a passkey already exists for this service, Bitwarden will allow you to save a new passkey by selecting the icon to create a new item, or by overwriting an existing passkey:

 note